Khamoshi (2019 film): Cast

+Adapted from the opening and closing credits:

 Production

-In March 2017, Chakri Toleti revealed that his new Bollywood Film is in production with Vashu Bhagnani.
-The film was shot entirely in London, and within 25 days, the entire shoot of the film was completed.
-Tamannaah is playing titular role of a deaf and mute girl whereas Prabhu Deva is playing an antagonist.
-Bhumika Chawla is in a pivotal role in the film.
+In March 2017, Chakri Toleti announced that his new Bollywood film was in production with Vashu Bhagnani.
+The film was shot entirely in London, with the entire shoot completed in 25 days.
+Prabhu Deva stars as the lead antagonist, while Tamannaah Bhatia playing a deaf and mute protagonist.
+Bhumika Chawla has a pivotal role in the film.